pascaldekloe/colfer/README.md

 with 32 bits for the nanosecond fraction.
 Again, a zero value must not be serialized.

-The data for text and binaries is prefixed with a varint size declaration.
+The data for text and binaries is prefixed with a varint byte size declaration.
 Text is encoded as UTF-8.

+Object arrays are also prefixed with a varint size declaration.